telink-semi/tc_ble_simple_sdk/tc_ble_simple_sdk_v3.4.2.1_Patch/patch_note.md

 * **ATT**
   - For B80/B80B
-    - Fix handling of invalid "ATT_OP_FIND_INFO_REQ" parameter.
-When the peripheral device receives "ATT_OP_FIND_INFO_REQ" that the start handle is zero or the start handle exceeds the end handle, the ATT server needs to send "ATT_ERROR_RSP", rather than sending an invalid "ATT_OP_FIND_INFO_RSP" packet.
+    - Fix handling of invalid ATT_FIND_INFORMATION_REQ parameter.
+When the peripheral device receives ATT_FIND_INFORMATION_REQ that the start handle is zero or the start handle exceeds the end handle, the ATT server needs to send ATT_ERROR_RSP, rather than sending an invalid ATT_FIND_INFORMATION_RSP packet.
-      - Detailed Description: when receive ATT_OP_FIND_INFO_REQ that start handle is zero or start handle exceeds to end handle, the ATT server will send an invaluable packet that the opcode is error.
+      - Detailed Description: when receive ATT_FIND_INFORMATION_REQ that start handle is zero or start handle exceeds to end handle, the ATT server will send an invaluable packet that the opcode is error.
-      - After Fix: when receive ATT_OP_FIND_INFO_REQ that start handle is zero or start handle exceeds to end handle, the ATT server will send ATT_ERROR_RSP.
+      - After Fix: when receive ATT_FIND_INFORMATION_REQ that start handle is zero or start handle exceeds to end handle, the ATT server will send ATT_ERROR_RSP.
       - Update Recommendation: Evaluate if needed.

     - Fix the issue where ATT_ERROR_RSP is not responded normally due to incorrect permission judgment during the ATT service process.